SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

 Services
 """"""""

-.. py:function:: insertPerson(personID, personData, options)
+.. py:function:: createPerson(personID, personData, options)
     :noindex:

-    Insert a new person.
+    Create a new person.

     **Authorization**: :todo:`To be defined`